ifly6/Communique/README.md

 11. Version 11 introduces regional tags searches.
 These will usually take a long time because there are lots of regions and each regions must be polled individually.
 There is also now greater coverage of the internal parser in the logs: if you use the regional tags and want updates on parsing, open in a command line.
-    - Hint: `region_tag:*,-tiny,-small,-minuscule` will probably remove most of the small regions from your query.
+    - Hint: `-region_tag:tiny` will probably remove all "tiny" regions (this may take a while!).
     - Important note: The program no longer automatically separates items within a single line with commas.
 This is to facilitate the use of the NS API tag queries.
 Thus, `region:Europe, +tag:wa` will now throw an error unless on two different lines.
 Previous configuration files already split those lines automatically, so old configuration files should work without changes.
-    - Back-end note: NS JavaTelegram has now been subsumed into Communique.
+    - Back-end note: NS JavaTelegram has now been subsumed into Commnuniqué.

 12. Version 12 allows typing of telegrams to specify default delay times and also introduces overriding the default times with wait time input.
 Both changes affect configuration file format.

 13. Version 13 reflects substantial changes to the Communiqué GUI and parsing structure.
     - A new editor allows multiple files to be opened along with clearly-visible sending log in tabular format.
 Due to reliance on `java.awt.Taskbar` this requires Java 11+.
 Also adopted `FlatLAF` the Swing theme; Windows' system LAF is awful.
-    - Caching for data is now ported from the abortive Communique 3 branch.
+    - Caching for data is now ported from the abortive Communiqué 3 branch.
-    - A plethora of new data flags is now available from the abortive Communique 3 branch.
+    - A plethora of new data flags is now available from the abortive Communiqué 3 branch.
+        - `_new:5` gives the five newest nations from the API's new nations shard (I would use `_new:1`).
+        - `_happenings:active` returns nations noted as active in the happenings API; on repeat, it does not provide nations that have not appeared in the last 10 minutes.
+        - `_movement:[out_of|into]; REGION` creates an updating list of nations that have left the region since start;
+          eg `_movement:out_of; europe`.
+        - `_approval:[given_to|removed_from]; PROPOSAL_ID` initialises (for `given_to`) and updates a list of nations
+          that have given (or removed) approvals from the proposal identified. `_approval:__raid__` telegrams delegates that have been affected by a quorum raid (no filtering by proposal).
+        - `_voting:[ga|sc]; [for|against]` initialises and then updates a list of nations that are voting for or against a proposal.
+(Consider `_voting:ga;for // +region:REGION` to telegram people voting for a proposal in a certain region.)

 ## Road ahead

-In a future version, I intend to phase out the concept of a separate recruiter and simply permit someoneone to specify that some action be taken repeatedly.
-Some syntax like `flag:repeat; limit:1; tag:new`.
+In a future version, I intend to phase out the concept of a separate recruiter and simply permit someone to specify that some action be taken repeatedly.
+Some syntax like `flag:repeat; limit:1; tag:new`?

-Another possibility is adding exit or entrance listeners.
-Perhaps something like `flag:exit,europe`.
-Ideas are as of yet vague.